-Catholic Relief Services is currently implementing agriculture and HIV projects in five counties.
-CRS is working with farmers in four counties in the Southeast on two projects focusing on improving rice and cassava yields for small household farmers by introducing improved farming techniques, time-saving technologies and better access to markets.
-The Faithful House project is being implemented in one county and promotes marital fidelity to mitigate the spread of the HIV virus among married couples.
+Catholic Relief Services is currently implementing agriculture and health projects in six counties in Liberia.
+CRS is working with farmers in four counties in the Southeast to improve rice yields for small holder farmers by introducing improved farming techniques, time-saving technologies and better access to markets.
+CRS is also working with local civil society organizations and the local church to improve health in the country.
+CRS is focusing on improving access to vaccinations for children under 5, improved prenatal and post-natal care for pregnant women and safe delivery, and promoting marital fidelity to mitigate the spread of the HIV virus among married couples.

 Latest Stories From Liberia

 Your generosity helps more families help more families, such as Liberians who are opening their homes—often indefinitely—to those fleeing Ivory Coast. »»

 They fled violence in their country and landed in Liberia, where CRS is building shelters and preparing rice fields. »»

 |Population:||3,989,703 (July 2013 est.)|

 Catholic Relief Services initially provided emergency assistance after the start of the civil war.
 While the presidential election of 1997 brought Charles Taylor to power, the civil conflict continued in the outlying counties and eventually arrived in the capital, Monrovia, during the summer of 2003.
 Charles Taylor went into exile that August, and a transitional government was put into place in October.
 Soon after the warring factions laid down their arms after 14 years of conflict.

 As the new national government was being shaped, the Catholic Church, CRS Liberia and international donor agencies continues working on emergency programming but has also started implementing development projects simultaneously.